nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 This guide contains detailed information on the architecture, implementation and design decisions for ThunderCat.
-This guide has been designed for our intended audience of software testers and developers who are interested in the inner workings of ThunderCat, or those who seek alter and extend the app for their own use.
+This guide has been designed for our intended audience of software testers and developers who are interested in the inner workings of ThunderCat, or those who seek to alter and extend the app for their own use.

 --------------------------------------------------------------------------------------------------------------------